drav/WeatherPod/README.md

 More info by displaying the help section using -h.

-Node.JS app only takes one argument needed to work properly:
+Node.JS app only takes one argument to work properly:

     node app.js portNumber